|

 Example of an image inserted at the top of a form

 You can use the Html Field editor to insert pictures, links or other text to enhance your form.
 A company logo could be added or a divider to create visual sections on the form.
-This field offers the form creator great flexibility in the design and layout of the form.
+This field offers the form creator great flexibility in the design and layout of the form, including changing the width between full and half page width.

 Text Box